 Triazolam is a hypnotic agent and generic version of Halcion, which is most commonly used to treat insomnia.
-As you continue using Triazolam, you may rapidly build up a tolerance and more of the medication will be needed to achieve what would normally require a small or regular dose.
-As you develop a tolerance to benzodiazepines, you’re at a greater risk of becoming physically and mentally addicted to them.
+As you continue using triazolam, you may rapidly build up a tolerance, and more of the medication will be needed to achieve what would typically require a small or regular dose.
+As you develop a tolerance to this medication, you’re at a greater risk of becoming physically and mentally addicted to triazolam.

 What Is Triazolam?

 Triazolam is similar to other benzodiazepines in that it’s a sedative classified as a central nervous system depressant.
 Triazolam is the most frequently used benzodiazepine for treating acute insomnia and other non-permanent sleep disorders.
 Triazolam isn’t used to treat chronic anxiety, epilepsy, or other mental health disorders.
 Halcion has also been prescribed in dentist offices to help people sleep while enduring the agony of a toothache.
 Halcion has also been used to help a person sleep during long flights.

 Yes, addiction and dependence are likely with prolonged use of triazolam, which is why they’re only prescribed for acute symptoms.
 So what happens when you continue using them?
 As with any benzodiazepine tranquilizer, you build up a tolerance—triazolam can have a rapid rate of tolerance in comparison to long-term benzodiazepines.